slingner/scott-lingner-portfolio/src/content/projects/prenda-background-checks/index.md

 ### 🛠️ Tech stack

 On the frontend, I leveraged React along with a custom Material UI design system for seamless styling, while on the backend, I implemented Node.js and PostgreSQL for robust performance.
 The integration with Checkr's API was achieved using RESTful API calls and webhooks.

-Want to read a more detailed account of my work at Prenda?
-[Check out my post here](/blog/02-working-at-an-education-startup).